Mary Ann Skiba, DO, FACOI

 As a consultant for Alexion, Dr. Skiba educates clinicians on rare diseases.
 She is also a keynote speaker for the National Organization of Rare Diseases.
 As a faculty member of the University of North Texas Health Science Center in Fort Worth, Dr. Skiba held the position of Director of the Internal Medicine Residency Program at the Dallas/Fort Worth Medical Center in Grand Prairie, Texas.
 She also served on the Board of Directors of Fort Worth’s Carter Blood Center and the Medical Advisory Board of Vitas.

-Dr. Skiba has been honored as a Top Doctor by Fort Worth, Texas magazine for several years in a row.
+Dr. Skiba has been honored as a Top Doctor by Fort Worth Magazine for several years in a row.

 She enjoys volunteering at her children’s schools, walking and board games with her family.